Zippland/LifeSync-AI/README_EN.md

 - Python 3.8+
 - A Notion account with API access
 - OpenAI API key
+- OpenWeather API key (free for personal use)

 ### Installation
 Clone the repository and install the required dependencies: